Is Motorcycle Lane Splitting Legal in Texas?

 Road safety regulations are a confusing and complex subject for motorists.
 Lane splitting is one of the most hotly contested issues among motorcycle riders.
 Everyone has a view on whether lane splitting in Texas is legal or not.

-The answer is no. Road safety regulations state that all road users must remain in a single lane of traffic in Texas and only change lanes when it is safe to do so.
+The answer is no. Texas motorcycle laws and road safety regulations state that all road users must remain in a single lane of traffic in Texas and only change lanes when it is safe to do so.

-Yet, this law could change in the near future.
+Yet, TX motorcycle laws could change in the near future.
 If successful, this could mean significant changes for riders across the state.

 Motorcycle lane splitting is the act of a motorcycle riding along the white dashed lines between two lanes of traffic.
 This is commonly done in slow-moving traffic to cut down on commuting times.

 Many riders believe that lane splitting is legal because it’s something many motorcycle riders do.
-However, it’s illegal, and if an accident occurs, you could be charged with breaking road safety laws.
+However, it’s illegal, and if an accident occurs, you could be charged with breaking motorcycle and road safety laws in Texas.

 The truth is Texas has no law that explicitly mentions lane splitting.
 Texas Transportation Code § 545.060 states that all road users must remain within a single lane, which essentially does make lane splitting illegal.